cressie176/pipsqueak/README.md

 [![Dependency Status](https://david-dm.org/cressie176/pipsqueak.svg)](https://david-dm.org/cressie176/pipsqueak)
 [![devDependencies Status](https://david-dm.org/cressie176/pipsqueak/dev-status.svg)](https://david-dm.org/cressie176/pipsqueak?type=dev)

-Pipsqueak is an interval based task runner, with support for promises, callbacks and synchronous functions.
+Pipsqueak is an in memory interval based task runner, with support for promises, callbacks and synchronous functions.
 Pipsqueak is also the name of a Hamster.
 Hamsters like running in circles.
 A bit like an interval based task runner, but less cute.

 ## TL;DR
 ###  Promise API